 Point Lobos State Reserve features coves and hidden beaches.
 There is even something for those that don’t want to get wet, as hiking trails provide fantastic walks that lead to hidden coves.

-This area of California has an abundance of natural wonders that make Big Sur such a great place to visit for a day, week or longer.
+This area of California has an abundance of natural wonders that make Big Sur such a great place to visit for a day, week, or longer.
 Big Sur has about ninety miles of California coast and is situated along California State Route 1 between San Simeon (Hearst Castle) and Carmel.
-120 miles south of San Francisco and 250 miles north of Los Angeles.
+One hundred twenty miles south of San Francisco and 250 miles north of Los Angeles.